KongBoje/SimpleKeyValueStore/README.md

 4. If you want to try and only read a specific key with corresponding value you write "python SpecificValueStoreKey.py 1".
 You can use the number from 1 to 6 here.

+5. If you have docker installed in a virtual machine and want to run it there instead, you have to make the files from scratch.

 ## Ekstra information
 Pickle is a module which implements binary protocols for serializing and de-serializing a Python object structure.